 The Weiler Dane is a handsome, energetic, powerful, and loving, breed.
 The Weiler Dane is a massive dog, they need a large home with a big fenced back yard to run around.
-The Rottweiler Great Dane Mix needs a strong alpha parent, otherwise, your life will be run by them.
+They also need a strong confident alpha parent who will be firm, yet loving in their training.

 What are the socialization and training needs of the Rottweiler Great Dane Mix?